xocelyk/xocelyk.github.io/_posts/2024-12-26-cot-interp.md

 # 4. Conclusion

-While the confabulation results are striking, we should consider an alternative explanation: perhaps what appears to be intentional deception is actually the model attempting to reason faithfully with corrupted beliefs.
+The most obvious explanation for the confabulation results is that the model uses chain of thought to justify its predetermined answer, and will act deceptively to this end.
+However, this is not necessarily correct.
+Consider another explanation: What appears to be intentional deception is actually the model attempting to reason faithfully from corrupted beliefs.

 When we steer the model's activations, we likely affect many features beyond just its belief about the answer.
-Features are densely encoded in the activation space, so steering might inadvertently alter the model's beliefs about relevant facts.
-For instance, steering toward "implausible" might cause the model to genuinely believe that free throws don't exist in basketball.
+Features are dense in the activation space, so steering might inadvertently alter the model's beliefs about relevant facts.
+For instance, steering toward "plausible" might cause the model to genuinely believe that Lionel Messi is a basketball player.
 In this case, while the model's world model would be incorrect, its reasoning process would still be faithful to its (corrupted) beliefs.

+For this hypothesis to explain our results, it would need to be the case that belief changes are systematic rather than random.
+It is unlikely that arbitrary changes to beliefs would coincidentally cause the model to consistently conclude the answer we are steering toward.
+A more likely explanation is that there is a pattern to the way steering changes model beliefs, and this pattern of world model corruption results in conclusions that coincide with the direction of steering.

-These belief changes could even be systematic rather than random.
-Steering toward "implausible" might cause the model to systematically invert its factual beliefs during recall.
-This would explain consistent patterns of confabulation while still maintaining reasoning faithfulness.
+For example, imagine that steering in the "implausible" direction activates the "skepticism" feature in the model, causing it to negate its previously held beliefs during recall.
+This could cause the model to consistently conclude that the stated sentence is implausible, and would explain patterns of confabulation while still maintaining reasoning faithfulness.

-However, this "corrupted beliefs" hypothesis struggles to explain the asymmetry we observe in confabulation patterns.
-When steering from "plausible" to "implausible", the model can achieve its goal through arbitrary negation of premises.
-But steering from "implausible" to "plausible" requires inventing aligned premises - a much more constrained task.
+However, there is a directional asymmetry in the ability of the corrupted beliefs hypothesis to explain why steering causes the model to change its answer.
+When steering from "plausible" to "implausible", the model can achieve its goal through arbitrary negation of premises as suggested above.
+But steering from "implausible" to "plausible" requires inventing aligned premises---a much more constrained task.
 For example, to make "LeBron James took a penalty kick" plausible, the model must either:
 1. Believe LeBron James is a soccer player,
 2. Believe penalty kicks are part of basketball, or
 3. Believe both terms refer to some third shared sport.

+The third option could potentially be explained by a pattern of belief corruption--perhaps steering causes the model to think all statements are associated with one particular sport.
+For example, the steering vector could also be similar to the direction of the "tennis" feature, causing all factual recall to be associated with tennis (similar to the way Golden Gate Claude assumed everything was related to the Golden Gate Bridge[^9]).
+But the evidence does not support this.
+Across examples, the model uses many different sports to align its premises.

 The coordination required to invent such aligned false premises makes random or even systematically corrupted beliefs an unlikely explanation.
 Instead, a more plausible explanation is that the model engages in intentional planning to support its predetermined conclusion.